by J. Cassar Scalia

 The drinkers were mostly middle-aged though a few young men that couldn’t have been more than twenty (and likely from higher castes) made purchases but didn’t linger in the pit.
 Some of the men drank out of small cups.
 Others drank straight from the plastic bag making a small puncture in one corner of the bag and then squeezing the contents into their mouths.
 A bag of desi daru drunk this way is finished in seconds.

-That night was my only visit to the desi daru pit, having abandoned the research for something that lent itself to filming, and thus fulfill the course requirement.
-A few weeks after I’d returned to the United States, I was taken aback by a BBC news report about a contaminated batch of bootleg liquor that took the lives of 120 people in rural Gujarat, regionally close to where I had visited, and what was in fact the latest in a perennial string of tragedies.
-Whether this tragedy affected any of the men I’d met on the outskirts of Bhanswara I’ve never been able to determine.
+That night was my only visit to the desi daru pit, having abandoned the research for something that lent itself to filming.
+A few weeks after I’d returned to the United States, I happened on a BBC news report, a side story about a contaminated batch of bootleg liquor that took the lives of 120 people in rural Gujarat, regionally close to where I had visited, what was in fact the latest in a perennial string of tragedies.
+Whether this tragedy affected any of the men I’d met on the outskirts of Banswara I’ve never been able to determine.

-Sitting here in Philadelphia, I close my eyes and see their faces close at hand in the moonlight, the men laughing and leaning against the canvas fence, the bright moon beyond the trees, Ghalib smiling, sipping, singing to the wind: like me you’re a leaf from the garden of Ñër, far from the garden I am, far from the garden we both are.
+Sitting here in faraway Philadelphia, I close my eyes.
+I can see familiar faces close at hand in the moonlight, the men laughing and leaning against the canvas fence, the white moon peaking through the trees, Ghalib smiling, sipping, singing to the wind: like me you’re a leaf from the garden of Ñër, far from the garden I am, far from the garden we both are.